Imagine someone with Jane Goodall’s observational powers coming from outer space to observe us for a few days.

 It has been determined that the primary need of young humans is for self-expression, reasonably consistent guidance, and what on Earth is called love.

-It is beyond the scope of this field report to discuss all the factors impeding humans from providing this in full measure but this observer notes that the ongoing progress of humanity is due in large part to the overwhelming ability of human families to overcome limitations noted in this report through kindness, laughter and true affection.
-These behaviors observed every moment, shared freely.
+It is beyond the scope of this field report to discuss all the factors impeding humans but this observer notes that humanity flourishes due in large part to the overwhelming ability of human families to raise children using tools of kindness, laughter, and true affection.
+These behaviors are observed every moment, shared freely.
 This seems to be the essence of this species, so the report overall views humanity’s progress as positive.

 (We prefer, however, that humans stick to their own planet.
 See the following video update.)